 I have not allowed anyone else to enter my home or come closer than talking to me through the glass entry door.
 Every surface, handle, and light switch must be cleaned with alcohol before it is safe to have guests again.

 Testing is valuable to let you know when you should self-isolate to avoid giving the disease to others.
 Each person who contracts this illness will experience a variety of symptoms or perhaps none at all.
 I have not experienced problems with breathing other than some coughing and shortness of breath.
 It will take months to fully recover from even my “mild” case of COVID-19.

 Thank you from the bottom of my heart for the cards, your kind comments, prayers, and well wishes.
 During the few minutes, I was able to look at a screen; they gave me great comfort and encouragement.

 Another update for July 7, 2020.
 My first of two COVID-19 tests have come back negative.
-When I spoke to my caseworker today, she explained that I may have a different strain of a virus that is going around.
+When I spoke to my caseworker today, she explained that I might have a different strain of a virus that is going around.
 My physician is ordering further tests to determine what might be causing me to have all the symptoms that mimic COVID-19.
 Please take care of yourself.
 Whatever this is, it is severe and should not be taken lightly.

 This update is from July 12, 2020.
 My final test results have also come back as negative for SARS-Cov-2 (COVID-19).
 My doctor’s office continues to monitor me closely by phone to ensure that I haven’t developed pneumonia.
 With two negative nasal swab tests, I will now schedule an in-person visit to get more specific blood tests performed.